Health and Wellness Curriculum

 Sports Medicine 1

-This course is designed for students interested in sports medicine-related fields.
+This course is for students interested in sports medicine-related fields.
 Sports Medicine 1 is an introductory course that provides an overview of various aspects of the sports medicine field.
-This course will provide basic knowledge of sports medicine professions, injury prevention, anatomy and exercise physiology, and current issues related to sports related injury.
-The purpose of the first-aid portion of this course is to provide training in the skills necessary to make appropriate decisions regarding first aid care and how to provide care for injuries or sudden illness until professional medical help arrives.
-This course will also provide instruction for breathing emergencies, performing adult and pediatric CPR, and using an automated external defibrillator (AED) for victims of sudden cardiac arrest.
-At the completion of this course, students will receive first-aid and CPR certification that is valid for two years.
+This course will provide basic knowledge of sports medicine professions, injury prevention, anatomy and exercise physiology, and current issues related to sports-related injury.
+The purpose of the first-aid portion of this course is to provide training in the skills necessary to make appropriate decisions regarding first-aid care and how to provide care for injuries or sudden illness until professional medical help arrives.
+This course will also offer instruction for breathing emergencies, performing adult and pediatric CPR, and using an automated external defibrillator (AED) for victims of sudden cardiac arrest.
+After completing this course, students will receive first-aid and CPR certification, valid for two years.

 Sports Medicine 2

 This course provides detailed information regarding anatomy, kinesiology, etiology of injury specific to body parts, biomechanics, and injury rehabilitation.
-The material builds on the information taught in Sports Medicine I and provides further knowledge on topics regarding injury assessment, injury pathology and clinical practices.
-Sports Medicine II is designed to be a hands-on course with mandatory volunteer hours and internship work in the Oxbridge Health and Wellness clinic, as well as with one of the Health and Wellness staff members during practices and games.
+The material builds on the information taught in Sports Medicine 1 and provides further knowledge on injury assessment, injury pathology, and clinical practices.
+Sports Medicine 2 is a hands-on course with mandatory volunteer hours and internship work in the Oxbridge Health & Wellness Clinic and with a Health & Wellness staff member during practices and games.